ECTO-1A/ECTO-1A2.github.io/_posts/2022-12-27-infosecducky.md

 # Infosec User Test Ducky Script

-Ducky Script for testing if end users will plug in a random usb (ducky) or cable(o.mg).
+Ducky Script for testing if end users will plug in a random usb (ducky) or cable(O.MG).

 1) When the device is plugged in the payload triggers, it collects the logged in user name and the serial number of device.